icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [needle-di](https://github.com/needle-di/needle-di) - A lightweight, type-safe Dependency Injection (DI) library for JavaScript and TypeScript projects.
 * [npm-clang-format-node](https://github.com/lumirlumir/npm-clang-format-node) - Node wrapper for LLVM Clang's clang-format and git-clang-format native binaries inspired by [angular/clang-format](https://github.com/angular/clang-format).
 * [obfetch](https://github.com/wflixu/obfetch) - A HttpClient base on RxJS and fetch API inspired by Angular `httpClient`.
+* [ozean](https://github.com/ozeanjs/ozean) - A modern, simple, and high-performance web framework built on the Bun runtime.
+It provides a development experience and architecture that should be familiar to Angular users.
 * [prang](https://github.com/Joery-M/prang) - A framework that looks like Angular, smells like Angular, but is actually Vue.
 * [PrasthuthTS](https://github.com/Prasthuth-Pradeep/PrasthuthTS) - A TypeScript framework, inspired by Angular, that features a modular, component-based architecture, two-way data binding, and a flexible routing system, all while leveraging TypeScript's strong typing to simplify development and enhance maintainability.
 * [ReactiveForms](https://github.com/vipulkmr02/ReactiveForms) - Retrieve form input values using the DOM and implement form validation, drawing inspiration from Angular's Reactive Forms approach.